kathrynlhull/Spatial_Ecology_in_R_2025/RExam_Sept7_26/KHULL_RExam.md

 ![False Colour Maps](RExam_Images/FC_Plots.png)

 > **Interpretation**
-> False Colour visualization uses Near-Infrared (NIR)-Red-Green (i.e. NRG) wavelength light bands (channels).
+> False Colour visualization uses Near-Infrared (NIR)-Red-Green (NRG) wavelength light bands (channels).
 NIR is mapped to the red channel, red is mapped to the green channel and green is mapped to the blue channel.
 False Colour (NRG) is useful for monitoring vegetation cover and changes in vegetation composition.
 Chlorophyll in plants reflect NIR intensely, thus photosynthesizing vegetation shows as red.
 Deciduous vegetation appear as bright red while coniferous trees, reflect less NIR and appear darker.
 Grassland/shrubland open meadows appear as pink or light red.
 Areas of bare ground or rock appear cyan or blue as they have low NIR reflection and reflect moderately across all displayed bands.
 Clear and clean water bodies appear black as all radiation in the spectral range is absorbed.

 Landsat 5 TM Bands (1985 and 2010 imagery), NIR = Band 4, Red = Band 3, Green = Band 2
 > Landsat 5 False Colour NRG image R code example: